 Visit http://www.va.gov/ (type "Aid and Attendance" in the search block), or contact your local VA office.

 - The VA Websites for this program can be found in the above links.
 Unlike typical disability compensation, and as an alternative, this is an income based program.
 There are certain caveats to the program; VA provides clear instructions regarding what items are considered countable towards income and what is not included.

 For those of you that have researched the various web sites and continue to have questions, you may want to contact the Department of Veterans Affairs, Washington DC, at 202-263-2985.
 Anyone in this office is available to answer your concerns.

-Post EXCOM on 9Feb17 reported that 16th District declared Steve Botello is the new District Service Officer and Mike Cusick is the Deputy District Duty Officer.
+Post EXCOM on 9Feb17 reported that 16th District declared Steve Botello is the new District Service Officer.